ha5a12/polar-core/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Information about your version**
-Please provide output of `tabby --version`
+Please provide output of `polar --version`

 **Information about your GPU**
 Please provide output of `nvidia-smi`